 Chairperson Suzanne Eisler Roberts has been instrumental in coordinating this award since its inception.
 Awardees include teams and individuals who have overcome personal and physical challenges and are inspirations to others.
 The initial winner was an alternate from Louisiana who walked door-to-door to solicit funds for his team.
 He did so in a body cast and on crutches.
 In 1997 all Decathlon participants nationwide were eligible for the award.
 That year a remarkable student with glioblastoma multiform brain tumor, Laura Gipson, did not make the Nationals, so she was given a Special President's Award.
 The "surprise" element and support of the team at the national competition was missed so the State Directors requested a return to a winner being selected from the participants at the Nationals.
-Now two Caperton awards are available each year.
-One award is for a USAD team participant who is honored at the USAD Banquet, and the second is presented on the school site of a Decathlete whose team did not participate in the national finals.
+Currently, however, two Caperton Awards are available each year for United States Decathletes participating at any level.